Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, a high percentage (26.3%) of residents work from home, possibly due to COVID-19 conditions.
-The service frequency averages 200 trips per day across all routes, equating to approximately 14 weekly trips per individual stop.
+In 2021 Census data, 26.3% of residents worked from home, possibly due to COVID-19 conditions.
+Service frequency averages 200 trips daily across all routes, equating to about 14 weekly trips per stop.

 Frequently Asked Questions - Transport